Talks programme for 2025

 Outline: Over the last 30 years, astronomers have detected over 5700 extrasolar planets.
 These discoveries have revealed that the population of exoplanets is incredibly diverse, with the solar system’s architecture being the exception and not the rule.
 Of these detected exoplanets, 75% transit in front of their host stars, periodically blocking out a fraction of the background star’s light.
 These transiting exoplanets enable atmospheric observations and thus, studies of a planet’s formation, evolution and, ultimately, habitability.
 The James Webb Space Telescope (JWST) has revolutionised the observation of exoplanet atmospheres since its launch in December 2021.

-James will present an overview of exoplanet science performed with JWST to date, including the ground-breaking first detections of previously unseen molecules and dynamics in exoplanet atmospheres.
+James presented an overview of exoplanet science performed with JWST to date, including the ground-breaking first detections of previously unseen molecules and dynamics in exoplanet atmospheres.

 Biographical details: James Kirk is an Imperial College Research Fellow who uses observations of transiting exoplanet atmospheres to test theories of planet formation and evolution.
 He obtained his PhD from the University of Warwick, where his thesis work focussed on using ground-based telescopes to observe clouds and hazes within the atmospheres of short-period gas giant exoplanets (hot Jupiters).
 He subsequently moved to the Harvard-Smithsonian Center for Astrophysics where, as a postdoc, he led new discoveries of escaping exoplanet atmospheres via measurements of exoplanetary helium and was a key member of the JWST Early Release Science Transiting Exoplanet Programme.
 At Imperial College he has continued his heavy involvement in JWST science, including directing a programme to test how the compositions of hot Jupiters depend on their evolutionary pathways and leading studies of whether Earth-sized exoplanets can retain their atmospheres in the face of intense stellar radiation.